sysprog21/lab0-c/CONTRIBUTING.md

 }
 ```

-Consider:
+Instead, consider this approach:
 ```c
 int inspect(obj_t *obj)
 {
     if (!cond)
         return -1;
     ...
     return 0;
 }
 ```

-However, do not make logic more convoluted.
+However, be careful not to make the logic more convoluted in an attempt to simplify nesting.

 ### `if` statements